 Does It Work for Migraines?

 There’s not a lot of research on this.
-In a study at the University of Colorado, 121 people who got regular migraines used marijuana daily to prevent attacks.
-About 40% of them said the number of migraines they got each month was cut in half.
+In a study at the University of Colorado, 121 people who got regular migraine headaches used marijuana daily to prevent attacks.
+About 40% of them said the number of migraine headaches they got each month was cut in half.

 The people used different types of marijuana, but they mostly inhaled it to ease a migraine in progress and found that it did help stop the pain.
 Edible products didn’t seem to work as well.